Protecting Everyone’s Constitutional Rights Act–(Q.I. Reform)

 A State Legislative Solution to Problems Caused by the Federal Judiciary’s Creation of Qualified Immunity

-Qualified immunity is a judge-made doctrine that shields local, state and federal government officials–not just police–from accountability.
+Qualified immunity is a judge-made doctrine that shields all local, state and federal government officials–not just police officers–from accountability.

-But the immunity has no basis in the text of federal law.
-And it relieves an official of responsibility when, acting under color of state law, the official violates a person’s constitutional or civil rights.
+Strikingly, qualified immunity is not found in the text of federal law.
+And it relieves a government employee of responsibility when, acting under color of state law, the employee violates a person’s constitutional or civil rights.

 The Institute for Justice offers PECRA—state legislation that creates a cause-of-action to vindicate constitutional rights in state courts.
 It guarantees that if citizens must follow the law, state and local government officials must follow the Constitution.